ElanMedoff/personal-site/README.md

 <!--
 todo:
 - small animations here and there
-- test coverage
-- add field publish blog
+- add field is_published for blogs in progress
+- modal for copying link to clipboard
+- fuzzy search for posts
 -->